KevinKra/Notes/electronics/raspberryPi/readme.md

 1. **Function composition** is the process of combining two or more functions to produce a new function.
 Composing functions together is like snapping together a series of pipes for our data to flow through.
 1. A pure function produces no side effects, which means that it can’t alter any external state.
 1. Idempotence is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application. `.toString()` is an example of an idempotent function, calling it multiple times does not change the output.
+1. a non-idempotent function changes it's return value each time its called. `Math.random()` is a non-idempotent function.
 1. operand is the quantity on which an operation is to be done. `5(operand) +(operator) 7(operand)`
 1. Scalars are typically contrasted with _compounds_, such as arrays, maps, sets, structs, etc. A scalar is a "single" value - integer, boolean, perhaps a string - while a compound is made up of multiple scalars (and possibly references to other compounds).
 "Scalar" is used in contexts where the relevant distinction is between single/simple/atomic values and compound values.
 1. A generator is a function that can stop midway and then continue from where it stopped.
 In short, a generator appears to be a function but it behaves like an iterator.